epics-base/pvaPy/documentation/streamingFramework.md

     --input-mode pvas
 ```

-In the above, instead of the [*pvapy.hpc.adImageProcessor.AdImageProcessor*](../pvapy/hpc/adImageProcessor.py) (a base (passthrough) processor for Area Detector images), one could have, for example, used
+In the above, instead of the [*pvapy.hpc.adImageProcessor.AdImageProcessor*](../pvapy/hpc/adImageProcessor.py) (base/passthrough processor for Area Detector images), one could have, for example, used
 [AD Output File Processor](../pvapy/hpc/adOutputFileProcessor.py)
 or [HDF5 AD Image Writer](../pvapy/hpc/hdf5AdImageWriter.py) for saving
 processed images.